tshelburne/react-children-by-type/README.md

 complex use-cases, like named layouts, tables, tabs and accordions, cards, modals, etc.

-Basically, anytime I'm making a component that encourages using specific children, I use these utilties.
+Basically, anytime I'm making a component that encourages using specific children, I use these utilities.
 See the example below for a named layout!

 ## Installation